carpentries-incubator/ml4bio-workshop/guide/setup.md

 If you have trouble launching the script, try running it from the command line.
 For Windows, launch the Anaconda Prompt (formerly Anaconda Command Prompt) and then run the script:
 - Start -> Type "Anaconda" -> Anaconda Prompt
-- Navigate to the `ml-bio-workshop-master\scripts` directory
+- Navigate to the `ml-bio-workshop-master\scripts` directory from the command line
 - Type `install_launch_windows.bat` -> Enter

 For Linux or Mac OS, open the terminal and navigate to the `ml-bio-workshop-master/scripts` directory.